armory/documentation/_user_guides/dinghy.md

 ## How it works in a nutshell

 GitHub (or BitBucket) webhooks are sent off when either the Templates or the Module definitions are modified.
 The Dinghy service looks for and fetches all dependent modules and parses the template and updates the pipelines in Spinnaker.
 The pipelines get automatically updated whenever a module that is used by a pipeline is updated in VCS.
 This is done by maintaining a dependency graph.
+Dinghy will look for `dinghyfile`s in all directories not just the root path.
+It currently only applies to changes found in the master branch.

 ## Primitives